-Also consider your liability coverage: What is your organization’s responsibility for bodily injury, property damage or medical payments?
+Also consider your liability coverage: What is your organization’s responsibility for bodily injury, property damage, or medical payments?
 If a burst pipe in your office floods the company downstairs or causes an unsafe situation, will your insurance pay for remediation?

 Your insurance advisor can weigh in on how to structure policies to get the coverage you need at the best price.
 Being aware of coverage details—and gaps—will help you create a thorough disaster recovery plan.

 The best defense is a good offense, so be proactive about your options.
 Create a team from your various departments to brainstorm problems and solutions.
 For example, where will your employees work if the office is inaccessible?
 Do you have a work-at-home plan in place for remote network access?
-Is there nearby space you can take over in case of an emergency?
+Is there a nearby space you can take over in case of an emergency?

 Be prepared to communicate your logistics plan from an offsite location.
-This means you need an up-to-date contact list for all employees and directors, key vendors and other interested parties.
+This means you need an up-to-date contact list for all employees and directors, key vendors, and other interested parties.

-The cloud has made it easy and cost effective to store and back up data and files.
-Cloud backup is safe, secure and redundant and should be part of your normal operating procedures.
+The cloud has made it easy and cost-effective to store and back up data and files.
+Cloud backup is safe, secure, and redundant and should be part of your normal operating procedures.

 However, getting your files in the cloud is just part of the plan.
 Making digital files easy to find is an important step in disaster recovery and has the added benefit of letting staff and stakeholders find documents independently.
 Adopt a common file naming and storing convention so that staff can share and update information directly.

-Keep in mind that you might have important documents that only exist on paper, such as a business license, IRS determination letter or other files.
+Keep in mind that you might have important documents that only exist on paper, such as a business license, IRS determination letter, or other files.
 If so, create and store electronic copies.